Core Web Vitals report

 The Core Web Vitals report shows URL performance grouped by status (Poor, Need improvement, Good), metric type (CLS, INP, and LCP), and URL group (groups of similar web pages).

-The report is based on four metrics as measured by actual user data: LCPINP, and CLS.
+The report is based on three metrics as measured by actual user data: LCPINP, and CLS.
 Once a URL group has a threshold amount of data for both LCP and CLS, the URL group's status is its most poorly performing metric.
 So, for example, if a URL group has poor CLS but good INP, the URL status is "poor."

 If a URL group does not have a minimum amount of reporting data for both LCP and CLS, the URL is omitted from the report.